Beginner's Guide to Wax Seals: History Of Wax Seals

 When, in the mid-19th Century, the cost of postage began to incorporate the number of sheets of paper being sent rather than merely the package's weight, sending letters became very expensive.
 Suddenly, using a wax stamp to seal the paper closed became a cheaper option than using an envelope, and the 'old-fashioned' wax-sealed letters we still emulate today were born!

-Sadly, the manufacture of pre-gummed envelopes and postal reforms led wax sealing into a steady decline during the 20th Century.
+Unfortunately, the manufacture of pre-gummed envelopes and postal reforms led wax sealing into a steady decline during the 20th Century.
 However, as more and more business correspondence takes place electronically this millennium, the hand-written letter is unexpectedly reclaiming its place as a more intimate way of communicating with loved ones.
 And, to this day, there's still no more beautiful or uncomplicated way to seal a personal letter to someone important than with your own wax seal.

 * * *